 Call Routing: Everything You Need to Know About It

 Starting a business, one might not give a thought about call routing.
 There are several other areas that need attention.
-But as the business grows up, the inbound call traffic increases and the need to manage these calls becomes an urgent priority.
-In such a situation, Call Routing is an effective service which comes as a core function of a business phone system.
+But as the business grows up, the inbound call traffic increases, and the need to manage these calls becomes an urgent priority.
+In such a situation, Call Routing is an effective service that comes as a core function of a business phone system.

 As the name suggests, Call Routing is a function that directs incoming calls to a business’s specific department or agent.
 It does so based on certain conditions such as the query of the caller, skills of the agent, time and day of the week, etc.